-Why does it matter?
 It will hit American consumers and businesses–including manufacturers, farmers, and technology companies–with higher costs on commonly used products and materials, and as a result, it stands to slow the United States’ recent economic resurgence.
-The move is the latest in a string of potentially economically crippling trade developments, including new tariffs proposed or implemented on steel, aluminum, cars, and auto parts.
+The tariffs on imported Chinese goods is the latest in a string of potentially economically crippling trade developments, including the already implemented tariffs on steel and aluminum and the proposed tariffs on cars and auto parts.

-Our take: “The administration is right to hold China accountable, but a trade war risks taking the starch out of the U.S. economy, which runs on pro-growth policies that grow paychecks and create new jobs.
+“The administration is right to hold China accountable, but a trade war risks taking the starch out of the U.S. economy, which runs on pro-growth policies that grow paychecks and create new jobs.
 That’s not what tariffs deliver.
 American consumers are already paying the costs of tariffs, and those costs will nearly double if an additional $200 billion in new tariffs are imposed.
 There are other ways to truly achieve free and fair trade with China.
 As the U.S. and China take their seats at the negotiating table, it’s critical they focus on finding those solutions to address China’s unfair trade practices for the long term.” – U.S. Chamber President and CEO Tom Donohue

 These are the latest development in an escalating trade war that is already having damanging effects on American consumers and businesses.
 Hear from the farmers, manufacturers, and others that are already feeling the impact.